Surgery for a Brain Aneurysm: Recovery at Home

 An aneurysm may have affected your loved one's body functions, skills, and emotions.
 He or she may move on to a skilled nursing facility, a rehabilitation center, or go home and return for therapy as an outpatient.
 You, too, can help him or her recover.

 Depending on the site of an aneurysm, certain abilities may have been affected.
 This is because each part of the brain controls certain functions.
 With special help, many patients regain strength and some skills.
 A physical therapist helps strengthen muscles.
 An occupational therapist teaches daily skills, such as getting dressed and bathing.
-A speech therapist helps improve swallowing as well as speech.
+A speech therapist helps improve swallowing, as well as speech.
+Recovery of these functions is often not complete, and recovery occurs at unpredictable rates that vary from days to months.
+The goal of therapy is to maximize the speed and ultimate potential of the recovery.

 The aneurysm may have affected your loved one's emotions.
 He or she may be depressed, worried, or mentally tired.
 These feelings should go away with time.
 Some patients also have trouble controlling their emotions.
 They have sudden mood shifts.
 The shifts may be out of context with what is going on.
 This is called lability.
 For instance, your loved one may cry after telling a joke.
 In many cases, lability lessens over time.